Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-nodejs.md

 <a name="authcode"/>
 ## Receive an authorization code in your reply URL page

+*Remove hypen in "signs-in", and remove "Azure".*
-After the user signs-in to Azure, the flow returns the browser to the reply URL in your app.
+After the user signs in, the flow returns the browser to the reply URL in your app.
 Azure appends an authorization code to the query string.

 The authorization code is provided in the `code` query string variable.